-To better plan your trips on June 1 and 3On the first weekend of June, the Go Bike Montréal Festival will be in full swing with the presentation of the Tour la Nuit and Tour de l’Île de Montréal.
+To better plan your trips on May 31 and June 2On the first weekend of June, the Go Bike Montréal Festival will be in full swing with the presentation of the Tour la Nuit and Tour de l’Île de Montréal.
 Since these events will affect normal road traffic conditions, we ask that you plan your trips carefully.

 Plan your trip with

 - To see the map of the Tour la Nuit on Waze. (tbc)

 - To see the map of the Tour de l'Île de Montréal on Waze.(tbc)

 All access routes to the Jacques Cartier Bridge will remain open, except for Exit 82 of Highway 132 West, from 9 a.m. to 4 p.m.
 It should be noted that road closures during the Tour de l’Île will not obstruct the northbound exit of the Jacques Cartier Bridge.

 Also worth noting is the complete closure of the Louis-Hippolyte-La Fontaine Tunnel toward Montréal from June 1 at 11 p.m. to June 4 at 5 a.m.

 For more information about road network obstructions this weekend, go to quebec511.info

 Access to Health Care Institutions